videlalvaro/clochure/README.md

 We've found an elegant and practical solution to the problem: interchange parentheses with square brackets.
 Why?

-Since 2008 one programming language has seen a unprecedented growth in popularity despite its weird syntax: `Objective-C`.
-Why, because to create applications for the App Store you have to code in Objective-C. Over 800.000 apps in the App Store are a testimony of the popularity of this language.
+Since 2008 one programming language has seen an unprecedented growth in popularity despite its weird syntax: `Objective-C`.
+Why?
+Because to create applications for the App Store you have to code in Objective-C. Over 800.000 apps in the App Store are a testimony of the popularity of this language.

 What does this have to do with Clochure?
 Well Objective-C syntax looks like this: